dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 from the same `.dmg` archive (note the word "logging" in the name of the icon).

+!!! note

+    Remember, for the first time you'll need to right-click or ++ctrl++-click on this icon, select the topmost *Open* menu item, then press the *Open* button in the appearing dialog.
+After the first start, you can simply double-click on it.

 <h3>Linux</h3>

 Start DOSBox Staging from the terminal, and the logs will appear there.